abigailwilson/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 31: February 1, 2018

+Today's Progress: Continued intermediate FCC algorithm challenges.

+Thoughts: Finished another challenge, and went back to the Smallest Common one.
+Feel like I have the right ideas, but I cannot get the syntax working to test them out.
+Still not solved!

+Link to work: n/a

 ### Day 30: January 31, 2018

 Today's Progress: Continued intermediate FCC algorithm challenges.